SciBorgs/Reefscape-2025-Dashboard/README.md

 The code is centered around [`subsystems/`](</subsystems/>)!
 The NetworkTables system is in [`subsystems/comms.py`](</subsystems/comms.py>), while the interface is in [`interface.py`](</subsystems/interface.py>).
 The logic is also located in `interface.py`, under `tick()`.
 Checkout the [`resources/`](</resources/>) directory to view image files.

-All other files contain the files needed to run IVO, and changes are not recommended to these.
+All other files, such as those under [`subsystems/lib/`](</subsystems/lib/>) contain the code needed to run IVO, and changes are not recommended to these.